-“A Mother’s Love”, set in World War II, is the story behind the title of my short story blog “Love in a little black diary”.
+This story, set in World War II, is about a mother’s love for her sons.
+As you will discover, this love inspired the title of my short story blog “Love in a little black diary”.

 It is said there is a special bond between a mother and son.